Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Almost every piece of this beautiful collection, displayed in an old, beautifully renovated church, reflects the Orkney landscape and culture.

-I’m quite a simple gal when it comes to jewellery, and rarely do I find myself falling in love with almost every item on display.
+I’m quite a simple gal regarding my jewellery choices, and I rarely fall in love with almost every item on display.

 However, the reflection of nature in these beautifully enamelled mini pieces of art captured my interest immediately.
 The display reflects Orkney in all its facets, and you can only be drawn to discover its stories.

-We were lucky enough to meet Sheila Fleet (we started chatting at the Stenness Standing Stones), and she invited us to have a tour of the Kirk Gallery.
+We were lucky to meet Sheila Fleet (we started chatting at the Stenness Standing Stones), and she invited us to tour the Kirk Gallery.
 If you are interested, you can see the whole process involved in her jewellery-making here.

-You certainly can’t take any of Orkney’s Neolithic treasures home with you, but you can take a little reminder of Orkney in the form of a handmade piece of jewellery.
+You certainly can’t take any of Orkney’s Neolithic treasures home with you, but you can take a little reminder of Orkney as a handmade piece of jewellery.

 If you plan to eat at the Kirk Gallery Cafe or even stop for a coffee, make a booking beforehand, as the cafe is extremely popular.